LIFE CYCLE ASSESSMENTWHY WOOD SHOULD BE THE PREFERED BUILDING MATERIAL

 - The release of waste substances into the environment.

-Cedar Wall Siding, a Mark of Ecological Awareness
+Cedar Wall Cladding, a Mark of Ecological Awareness

 The older the better, it says who you are!
 The natural aging process is a strong statement of your environmental awareness.